MichaelSekora/PHPimap2array/README.md

 # PHPimap2array
-Authenticates via XOAUTH2 , retrieves mails using IMAP and parses the entire message into an array.
+Authenticates via XOAUTH2 , retrieves mails using IMAP and parses the entire message into a structured array.
-At this point, authentication is implemented only for Outlook-Accounts.
+At this point, authentication is implemented for Outlook-Accounts only.
 Please follow the procedure that Microsoft provides to create client-credentials on Azure.

 ## INSTALLATION